MichaelYochpaz/FileTransformer/README.md

 # FileTransformer

-A tool for converting any type of file to and from Base64 text-based file with an option to use encryption.
+A tool for converting any type of file to and from a Base64 text-based file with an option to encrypt the data.

 Latest version: [1.0.0](https://github.com/MichaelYochpaz/FileTransformer/releases/tag/v1.0.0)